WWE First Quarter 2018 Results: ‘WrestleMania’ Featuring Ronda Rousey Had Record-Breaking Numbers

 The mega-event garnered views of 2.12 million households worldwide on the WWE Network, and not even including pay-per-view buys outside of the network, those numbers make the event the most-watched WrestleMania in WWE history.
 That mind-blowing statement takes a bit to sink in.

-That means more people watched Ronda Rousey make her in-ring debut than The Rock and Hulk Hogan dream match, both matches featuring John Cena and The Rock, Floyd “Money” Mayweather taking on The Big Show, the two epic matches with The Undertaker and Shawn Michaels, Ric Flair’s retirement match, and so on.
+That means more people watched Ronda Rousey make her in-ring debut than The Rock and Hulk Hogan dream match, the three matches between Steve Austin and The Rock, both matches featuring John Cena and The Rock, Floyd “Money” Mayweather taking on The Big Show, the two epic matches with The Undertaker and Shawn Michaels, Ric Flair’s retirement match, and so on.

 And while it could be argued more people currently watch these events because the WWE Network now makes them more affordable, looking at the ‘Manias that debuted live on the network, WrestleMania 34 garnered more viewers than Daniel Bryan’s “YEStlemania,” Brock Lesnar facing The Undertaker for “The Streak,” and Sting making his WrestleMania debut against Triple H.